On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: Remarks and Open Questions

 \section{Remarks and Open Questions}

-This paper presented the initial results and a mathematical framework that facilitates repeater deployment for bi-static \gls{isac}, and reported the benefits that can be obtained by using a repeater in the target hot-spot area.
-One interesting future study is to incorporate channel estimation within the developed framework.
-Furthermore, the impact of multiple repeaters~(\ie swarm-repeaters) in the system, including the effects of interaction between repeaters along with downlink power control, can be interesting to explore.
+This paper presented initial results and a mathematical framework that facilitates repeater deployment for bi-static \gls{isac} and reported the benefits of using a repeater in the target hot-spot area.
+One interesting future study is to incorporate channel estimation into the developed framework and to account for the time-varying nature of the channels.
+Furthermore, the impact of multiple repeaters~(\ie swarm-repeaters) in the system, including the effects of interaction between repeaters along with \gls{dl} power control, can be interesting to explore.